-Software applications that only obfuscate data as it is displayed on screen often store the data in the database unencrypted and intact.
+Systems that only obfuscate data as it is displayed on screen often store the data unencrypted and intact.
 This means that anyone with direct access to the database can access the information.

 In addition, some cloud application providers have the right to access your data at any time as part of their Terms and Conditions.